 What happens next?

-The Blue Badge team will assess the application.
 You will be contacted when your application has been approved, declined or if more information is needed.

 How long will this take?